undersail/easybot/README.md

 `python execute.py`

 ## Testing
-You can stop the training anytime, the trained model will be saved easybot/in working_dir/ Change seq2seq.ini to switch to the testing mode, then start execute.py：
+You can stop the training anytime, the trained model will be saved in easybot/working_dir/.
+Change seq2seq.ini to switch to the testing mode, then start execute.py：

 `mode = test`